 1. Infinitely scalable

 Cloud technology is infinitely scalable, providing you have access to infrastructure.
 As IBM notes, it’s easy to scale vertically and horizontally.
-In simple terms, this means using bigger servers (vertical) or running multiple servers in parallel (horizontal).
+This simply means using bigger servers (vertical) or running multiple servers in parallel (horizontal).

 The main benefit of IoT networks for businesses is again that they’re scalable.
 Here, it’s as simple as adding more devices to the network, meaning you’re only really limited by your budget.

-So, by outsourcing its computing needs to a cloud service, a business can increase its IoT networks whenever it wants and to whatever size it needs.
+So, by outsourcing its computing needs to a cloud service, a business can increase its IoT networks whenever possible and to whatever size it needs.

 2. Increased efficiency